9.3 Mental Health & Emotional Needs

 - Never promise to keep a suicidal statement secret.
 Confidentiality does not apply to safety threats.

-- Take every statement seriously, even if it sounds offhand or like a "joke."
+- Take every statement seriously, even if it sounds offhand or like a joke.

-- Stay with the resident, listen calmly without judging, and do not leave them alone if the risk seems immediate.
+- Stay with the resident, listen calmly without judging, and do not leave them alone if risk seems immediate.

 - Report to the nurse right away and document the resident's exact words.